5 Tips to Strengthen Your Hiring Strategy and Attract Top Talent

 You need to do more than simply check a box or fill a space with a body when hiring.
 Whether you're creating a brand new role, replacing a former employee, or expanding entire sectors of your business, the best way to set clear recruiting and staffing goals is to identify strengths and weaknesses in your past recruitment efforts and your current workforce retention.

-- Where do we see the highest turnover rate?
+- Where do you see the highest turnover rate?
 In one role?
 On a specific team?
 Is there a trend with employees staffed by a particular outside agency?

 - What do former employees say about their reasons for leaving?
 What do managers and leadership staff say about employee retention?